ascholerChemeketa/cs160Reader/_sources/CSPNameNumbers/Exercises.rst

     :autograde: unittest
     :practice: T

-    It is currently 10:00, complete the code to tell what time it is going to be in 18 hours (12-hour time, not 24-hour time).
-The answer should be 4 because 28 hours divided into 12 hour chunks leaves a remainder of 4 hours.
+    It is currently 10:00, complete the code to tell what time it is going to be in 18 hours (using 12-hour time, not 24-hour time).
+Use the ``%`` (modulo or remainder operator) to calculate the correct value for **clockTime** based on the **newTime** value that is already calculated.

-    Hint: Remember that ``%`` is the modulo or remainder operator.
+    The answer should be 4 because 28 hours divided into 12 hour chunks leaves a remainder of 4.
+But make sure not to hardcode the answer - you need to calculate the value, not just type it in.

     ~~~~
     currentTime = 10